Planning Your Program Evaluation

 Ask the OEIE Evaluator

 "Ask the OEIE Evaluator" is a regular series in the Tuesday Letter in which OEIE staff respond to your frequently asked questions about evaluation.
 Have a question?
-Email Kathy Gary.
+Email Kathleen Gary.

 How should I present my data?